Do you like “fancy schmancy” goldfish?

 How to take Care of Fancies: Special Considerations

-The organs of fancy goldfish are no smaller than those of slim-bodied goldfish…
+Their organs inside their bodies are no smaller than those of slim-bodied goldfish…

 … they are just packed in tighter.

-That is why fancy goldfish are more prone to issues such as swim bladder disorder and fatty liver disease.
+That is why these fish are more prone to issues such as swim bladder disorder and fatty liver disease.

 Which is why things like water quality and diet are very important.